OniDredd/Metro-Property-Management/README.md

-# ADV-Mission5
+# Metro Property Limited | ADV-Mission5

 The project was created from a brief given from Mission Ready.
+It is developing one page for a company by the name of metro property limited.

 # Prerequisites